Adding a new black box to the repository#

 def _black_box(self, x: np.ndarray, context: dict = None) -> np.ndarray:

-return self.inner_function(x, context)
+return inner_function(x, context)

 # A static method that gives you access to the information.